Why I Like Eidai Kako Co. Much More Than Tesla

 Today’s enthusiasm for technology stocks like Tesla reminds me of the dotcom bubble.
-That was around 2000 and since then an entirely new generation of investors grew up.
+That was around 2000, and since then, an entirely new generation of investors grew up.
 As any new generation of investors, they are as ignorant as the previous generation once was.
-For example when I was investing in dotcom stocks I did not know similar technology optimism pushed markets to absurd highs in 1929.
-Yes, based on the CAPE10 or Schiller PE today’s stock market is about as high as in 1929.
-Of course it can go higher, like in 2000.
+For example, when I was investing in dotcom stocks, I did not know similar technology optimism pushed markets to absurd highs in 1929.
+Yes, based on the CAPE10 or Schiller PE, today’s stock market is about as high as in 1929.
+Of course, it can go higher like in 2000.
 But is that likely?
 I don’t think so since these levels only occurred in 1929, 2000 and now.

 The ongoing change in interest rate regime will also depress growth stocks like Tesla.
 Higher risk-free interest rates imply higher discount rates and therefore will decrease today’s value of future cash flows.
 These higher interest rates are the consequence of central banks abandoning flexible monetary policies.
-Not only the US has stopped its asset purchases, also the European Central Bank could do the same.
+Not only the US has stopped its asset purchases, but also the European Central Bank could do the same.
 People are even speculating the Bank of Japan will taper its unprecedented asset purchases.
 I happen to live in The Netherlands where interest rates have been documented for almost 450 years.
-At the moment they are close to a 450-year low but increasing.
-To me it seems more likely they will mean revert to 2% or more than that they will stay at their 450-year low.
+At the moment, they are close to a 450-year low but increasing.
+To me, it seems more likely they will mean revert to 2% or more than that they will stay at their 450-year low.

 How you can see Tesla has no moat

-For the subscribers of my marketplace newsletter I investigate the cheapest stocks in the world on a statistical basis.
-I find them using a screener based on multiples such as Enterprise Value/Earnings before Interest and Tax, Price/Book and NCAV/Market cap.
-I also use other criteria to get better statistical picks such as limitations on liquidity, leverage, Total Asset growth and Piotroski score.
-When I am looking for low EV/EBIT plays I also want stability.
+For the subscribers of my marketplace newsletter, I investigate the cheapest stocks in the world on a statistical basis.
+I find them using a screener based on multiples such as Enterprise Value/Earnings before Interest and Tax, Price/Book and NCAV/Market Cap.
+I also use other criteria to get better statistical picks such as limitations on liquidity, leverage, total asset growth and Piotroski score.
+When I am looking for low EV/EBIT plays, I also want stability.
 I am looking for those companies with stable or growing earnings before interest and tax.
-To accomplish this I investigate 7 reporting years of the ratio Gross Profit/(Total Assets –excess cash).
+To accomplish this, I investigate seven reporting years of the ratio Gross Profit/(Total Assets - Excess Cash).

 Greenwald, Kahn, Sonkin and Van Biema wrote in their book Value Investing from 2004 about when growth usually creates value and when it does not.
 Growth is most likely to create value when it is generated within a franchise.
-A franchise can be caused by many different things such as economies of scale (they claimed Intel had) or the value of a brand like with The Coca-Cola Company.
-But if a company grows outside its franchise growth will cost too much capital.
-In that case new providers of additional capital will get the benefits instead of the current shareholders.
+A franchise can be caused by many different things such as economies of scale (they claimed Intel (NASDAQ:INTC) had) or the value of a brand like with The Coca-Cola Company.
+But if a company grows outside its franchise, growth will cost too much capital.
+In that case, new providers of additional capital will get the benefits instead of the current shareholders.
 Statistical stock researchers like Gray and Carlisle have further researched this idea.
-They investigated the ratio Gross Profit/Total Assets.
-Ideally companies can increase Gross Profit without extra investments.
+They investigated the ratio of Gross Profit/Total Assets.
+Ideally companies can increase gross profit without extra investments.
 They indeed find a stable or growing ratio Gross Profit/Total Assets improves returns and reduces portfolio volatility.

-I use the ratio Gross Profit/(Total Assets –cash +debt) or simply Gross Profit/(Total Assets –excess cash) instead because I think this ratio better reflects performance of the operating business.
-As a measure of the stability of this ratio I use its standard deviation.
-If the standard deviation is low relative to the value of the ratio then we have a stable ratio.
+I use the ratio Gross Profit/(Total Assets - Cash + Debt) or simply Gross Profit/(Total Assets – Excess Cash) instead because I think this ratio better reflects performance of the operating business.
+As a measure of the stability of this ratio, I use its standard deviation.
+If the standard deviation is low relative to the value of the ratio, then we have a stable ratio.

-A high stable or growing average Gross Profit/(Total Assets –excess cash) gives me confidence earnings will not decrease after buying the stock.
-In practice it also excludes the most dilutive companies and the worst asset allocators and presents companies to me after they have impaired their assets instead of before.
+A high stable or growing average Gross Profit/(Total Assets - Excess Cash) gives me confidence earnings will not decrease after buying the stock.
+In practice, it also excludes the most dilutive companies and the worst asset allocators and presents companies to me after they have impaired their assets instead of before.

-Of course Warren Buffett’s The Coca-Cola Company is a good example of a stock with a high and relatively constant multiple Gross Profit/(Total Assets –excess cash).
-Including the short-term investments in the definition of excess cash the multiple is 0.261 with standard deviation 0.023.
-The standard deviation is low compared to the ratio but unfortunately the ratio is decreasing.
-Seven years ago the ratio was 0.264, then the ratio increased but last year it fell to 0.23.
-Over the last 7 years Total Assets increased and Gross Profit did not keep up with it.
-Not surprisingly earnings per share went down from 2.56 seven years ago to 1.51 dollar now.
+Of course, Warren Buffett’s The Coca-Cola Company is a good example of a stock with a high and relatively constant multiple Gross Profit/(Total Assets - Excess Cash).
+Including the short-term investments in the definition of excess cash, the multiple is 0.261 with standard deviation 0.023.
+The standard deviation is low compared to the ratio, but unfortunately the ratio is decreasing.
+Seven years ago, the ratio was 0.264, then the ratio increased, but last year it fell to 0.23.
+Over the last seven years, total assets increased and gross profit did not keep up with it.
+Not surprisingly, earnings per share went down from 2.56 seven years ago to 1.51 dollars now.

 Most people consider The Coca-Cola Company as a wide moat stock although this analysis shows the moat might be decreasing.
-Many investors believe Tesla is a wide moat company but the ratio Gross Profit/(Total Assets –excess cash) shows a different picture.
-With Tesla the 7-year average is 0.10 with standard deviation 0.055.
+Many investors believe Tesla is a wide moat company, but the ratio Gross Profit/(Total Assets - Excess Cash) shows a different picture.
+With Tesla, the seven-year average is 0.10 with a standard deviation of 0.055.
 That is a very high standard deviation compared to a low average.
 The ratio is not increasing either.
-Seven years ago it was 0.057 and last year it was 0.061, both below the average.
-Based on these numbers one would think Tesla had a couple of relatively good years between last year and 7 years ago but certainly last year it was not very successful in its use of capital.
-Certainly Gross Profit quadrupled compared to 4 years ago but Total Assets minus excess cash went up with more than a factor 12.
+Seven years ago, it was 0.057, and last year, it was 0.061, both below the average.
+Based on these numbers, one would think Tesla had a couple of relatively good years between last year and seven years ago, but certainly last year it was not very successful in its use of capital.
+Certainly gross profit quadrupled compared to four years ago but total assets minus excess cash went up with more than a factor of 12.

-How does this compare with General Motors Company (GM), another stock in Buffett’s portfolio?
-Like Tesla the ratio Gross Profit/(Total Assets –excess cash) is low at 0.099 but the standard deviation is much lower at 0.03.
+How does this compare with General Motors Company (NYSE:GM), another stock in Buffett’s portfolio?
+Like Tesla, the ratio Gross Profit/(Total Assets - Excess Cash) is low at 0.099, but the standard deviation is much lower at 0.03.
 The ratio has decreased from over 0.13 seven years ago to 0.076 last year, still above Tesla’s multiple from last year.
-Again Total Assets minus excess cash increased more than Gross Profit.
-Of course the stock is much cheaper because the EV/EBIT is only 11.4 while Tesla still produces losses.
-Buffett probably bought in the low 20-ties.
-At 34 he is sitting on a good profit.
+Again total assets minus excess cash increased more than gross profit.
+Of course, the stock is much cheaper because the EV/EBIT is only 11.4 while Tesla still produces losses.
+Buffett probably bought in the low 20s.
+At 34, he is sitting on a good profit.

-I did the same analysis also for Volkswagen AG (OTCPK:VLKAY) and Toyota Motors (TM), see the table below.
-As shown the ratio Gross Profit/(Total Assets –excess cash) does not indicate any moat.
-For Volkswagen the ratio decreased from 0.09 to 0.082 while Toyota Motors’ ratio increased from 0.069 to 0.087.
-Note that last year all 3 other car companies had a better ratio than Tesla.
+I did the same analysis also for Volkswagen AG (OTCPK:VLKAY) and Toyota Motors (NYSE:TM); see the table below.
+As shown, the ratio Gross Profit/(Total Assets - Excess Cash) does not indicate any moat.
+For Volkswagen, the ratio decreased from 0.09 to 0.082 while Toyota Motors’ ratio increased from 0.069 to 0.087.
+Note that last year all three other car companies had a better ratio than Tesla.
 Both companies have lower variations in the ratio than General Motors and Tesla.

-The data for all 4 car manufacturers finally shows the recent trend is towards lower ratios Gross Profit/(Total Assets -excess cash).
+The data for all four car manufacturers finally shows the recent trend is towards lower ratios Gross Profit/(Total Assets - Excess Cash).
 So these companies slowly become less profitable per dollar of assets.
 That does not predict a good future for Tesla either.

 |